DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 # ODM Metering Service Helm chart (ibm-odm-metering)

-The [IBM Operational Decision Manager metering service](https://github.com/ODMDev/decisions-metering) chart `ibm-odm-metering` is used to deploy the consumption metering service in a Kubernetes environments.
+The [IBM Operational Decision Manager metering service](https://github.com/ODMDev/decisions-metering) Helm chart `ibm-odm-metering` is used to deploy the consumption metering service in a Kubernetes environment.

 ## Introduction

-The License Service provides informations about the use of decision artifacts and executed decisions.
-Users of subscription services can obtain information about billable artifacts.
-Your license covers consumption in the form of traffic between RuleApps and client applications.
+The IBM License Service provides information about the usage of decision artifacts and executed decisions.
+Users of subscription services can obtain details about these billable artifacts.
+The license covers consumption in the form of traffic between RuleApps and client applications.

-For more information, see [ODM in knowledge center](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/con_k8s_licensing_metering.html).
+For more information, see the [Operational Decision Manager documentation](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/con_k8s_licensing_metering.html).

 ## Chart Details

-The `ibm-odm-metering` Helm chart is a package of preconfigured Kubernetes resources that bootstrap an ODM Metering consumption service deployment on a Kubernetes cluster.
+The `ibm-odm-metering` Helm chart is a package of preconfigured Kubernetes resources that bootstrap the deployment of an ODM consumption metering service on a Kubernetes cluster.
 Configuration parameters are available to customize some aspects of the deployment.
-However, the chart is designed to get you up and running as quickly as possible, with appropriate default values.
-If you accept the default values  you can begin sending metering to ODM immediately.
+However, the chart is designed to get you up and running as quickly as possible with appropriate default values.
+If you accept the default values, you can begin sending metering data to ODM immediately.

 The `ibm-odm-metering` chart deploys a single container with the ODM consumption metering service.

-Once an  `ibm-odm-metering` instance is running, the endpoint url can be reference in an ODM deployment throw the parameter `customization.meteringServerUrl`
+When an  `ibm-odm-metering` instance is running, the endpoint URL can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`

 ## Prerequisites

 - Kubernetes 1.11+
-- Helm 3.2 and later version
+- Helm 3.2 and later versions
-- One PersistentVolume needs to be created prior to installing the chart if this following parameters values are set persistence.enabled=true and persistence.dynamicProvisioning=false.
-By default the dynamic provisionning is enabled.
+- One PersistentVolume needs to be created prior to installing the chart if the parameters `persistence.enabled=true` and `persistence.dynamicProvisioning=false`.
+By default, dynamic provisionning is enabled.
 - Review  and accept the product license:
   - Set license=view to print the license agreement
   - Set license=accept to accept the license

 Ensure you have a good understanding of the underlying concepts and technologies:
-- Helm chart, Docker, container
+- Helm chart, Docker, containers
 - Kubernetes
 - Helm commands
 - Kubernetes command line tool

-Before you install the ODM Metering consumption service  , you need to gather all the configuration information that you will use for your release.
-For more details, refer to the [values section](#values) at the bottom of this page.
+Before you install the ODM consumption metering service, you must gather all the configuration settings that you want to use for your release.
+For more details, refer to the [values section](#values) at the end of this page.

 ## Resources Required